Satoshi-Okada/satoshi-okada.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Apr.
+2016 - Sep.
+2020 Research Assistant at the University of Tokyo
-  * Github University
-  * Duties included: Tagging issues
+* Sep.
+2020 - Oct.
+2020 Research Intern at NTT Laboratory
+* Apr.
+2020 - Aug.
+2021 Teaching Assistant at the University of Tokyo

-* Fall 2015: Research Assistant
+* Oct.
+2020 - Mar.
+2021 Research Assistant at Toyo University
-  * Github University
+* Apr.
+2021 -           Project Researcher at Toyo University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======